Spring Onion Quiche

 Recipe:

-- Make the pastry: Preheat the oven to 190C/170 fan/gas mark 5.
-Put all the pastry ingredients in a food processor and pulse until all combined.
+1. Preheat the oven to 190C/170 fan/gas mark 5.
+Put all the pastry ingredients in a food processor and pulse until well-combined.

-- Tip the dough on a floured surface and roll out as thinly as you can.
-If the dough is too sticky, place it in the fridge for 10 minutes before rolling.
+2. Tip the dough on a floured surface and roll out as thinly as you can.
+If the dough's a bit sticky, place it in the fridge for 10 minutes before rolling.

-- Grease a tart tin and place the rolled out pastry into the base.
-You can fold the pastry edges inside to avoid any waste.
-Prick the bottom with a fork, line the pastry case with foil, shiny side down, fill with dry beans (or rice) and bake for 15 minutes.
+3. Grease a tart tin and place the rolled-out pastry into the base, folding the pastry edges inside to avoid any waste.
+Prick the bottom with a fork, line the pastry case with foil (shiny side down), fill with dry beans (or rice) and bake for 15 minutes.

-- Remove foil and beans and bake for 4-5 minutes more until the pastry is pale golden.
+4. Remove the foil and beans and bake for another 4-5 minutes until the pastry is pale golden.
+Leave to one side.

-- In a bowl, add all of the filling ingredients along with he spring onions, and mix to combine.
+6. Add all of the filling ingredients to a bowl along with the spring onions and mix to combine.

-- Let the quiche settle a little then cut and serve.
+9. Let the quiche settle a little, then cut and serve.